Family/Graduate Housing Handbook

 When you vacate your unit, be sure to file a forwarding address (Post Office Departmental Form 3575) with the US Post Office at least three weeks prior to your move.
 The University does not forward mail delivered to University-operated apartments or issue keys to ex-residents for purposes of mail retrieval.

-After normal maintenance hours call 335-1541 for the Troubleshooter.
-The Troubleshooter will be dispatched to your apartment.
-A Troubleshooter may call you to receive an accurate description of the emergency.
+The Emergency Maintenance staff will respond after business hours to all facilities emergencies.
+A Trouble Shooter may call you to receive an accurate description of the emergency.
 Please utilize this service only in case of emergency.

 Residents are encouraged to monitor both the level of noise and the time of day when creating noise.